ssbc/patchcore/docs/message.md

 an observable version of `message.async.name`

+## `message.html.markdown(content | text)`

+returns a HtmlElement `div` with `Markdown` classname, that has the markdown rendered inside of it.
+Because of some legacy quirks of patchwork@2, and historic messages that should still be displayed correctly, the markdown method takes the `content` of the ssb message - i.e `{text: <markdown_string>, mentions: [{name: <string>, link: <@id>}]}` this will mean all markdown mentions are rendered into links correctly.

+## `message.html.timestamp(msg)`

+renders a link to a message, shown as a relative time passed since that message was written, for example "1 week ago"

+## `message.html.meta(msg)`

+a when loaded as a [depject map](https://github.com/depject/depject#map---get-each-modules-opinion-about-a-thing) will return an array of rendered metadatas about a message.
+Patchcore only provides the channel, patchbay adds several other things. patchwork does not use this, instead it hardcodes all the message metadata.

 ## `message.html.*`

 * `message.html.action` returnns a button that applies an action to a message. (such as like or reply)